QSB-106: Information disclosure through uninitialized memory in libxl

 -------

-The leaked memory usually doesn't contain important secrets [4] but can
+The leaked memory usually doesn't contain important secrets, [4] but it

-reveal various information about other qubes and the host system that is
+can reveal various information about other qubes and the host system

-otherwise not available to a malicious qube.
-In particular the following
+that would not otherwise be available to a malicious qube.
+In

 - Name